MelSumner/MelSumner.github.io/_posts/2024-11-19-living-with-adhd.md

 From then on, my life changed in many ways.
 Some expected, some unexpected.

-The thing about ADHD is that your brain just doesn't have the right executive functioning it needs to help you organize the stuff you need to do in a way that makes sure it gets done.
+The thing about ADHD is that your brain just doesn't have the right executive functioning _it_ needs to help you organize the stuff you need to do, in a way that makes sure it gets done.

 There's a lot of snake oil on the internet about what ADHD is and whatever, so I will say that if you think you have symptoms then talk to your doctor (and maybe get a second opinion) and don't pay attention to social media reels that try to tell you what is wrong with you or any of that.
+Not all women who have ADHD also have autism.
+Promise.
+Figure this out with a good doctor.

-I will say, it's not because you're not disciplined enough.
+I will say, though, it's not because you're not disciplined enough.
 Fuck that and fuck anyone who says that, if you'll pardon my french.

 ### Expected changes